elia/timetap/README.md

 `rake launcher && launchctl load ~/Library/LaunchAgents`
 to add a plist for OSX's launchd and have it launched automatically at login.

+## Setting up config file

+timetap uses a config file to control where projects are kept, etc. Put this config file in `~/.tap_config`.

+    cp config.yaml ~/.tap_config

+### Keys Explained

+    root - where the timetap logs should be saved.
+Recommended value: ~ code - where all you project live, in a flat hierachy.

+      (Currently timetap does not handle nestled projects - for example, it will not handle the situation where you have client folders in ~/Code , and under there keep projects you want to seperatly tracked.)

 ## Assumptions

 * You code on TextMate.